About This Statistic

-The statistic shows the number of initial public offerings worldwide between 1996 and the first half of 2013.
+The statistic shows the number of initial public offerings worldwide from 1996 to the first half of 2013.
 In 2011, 1,225 IPOs were registered.

 The IPO process